Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: The Concept of “Task” as a Reduction in Relative Entropy

 \item \emph{Signal and Noise}.
-We call the distance between the means of the goal and progress distributions on variable $s$ the \emph{Signal} to the user's brain.
-It describes how far, and in which direction, the user needs to travel along the scale of task outcomes to reach the goal distribution, on average.
-The stronger the signal, the more stimulus the task provides.
+We call the distance between the means of the goal and progress distributions on variable $s$ the error \emph{Signal} (S) to the user's brain.
+It describes how far, and in which direction, the user needs to travel along the scale of task outcomes to reach the goal distribution to reduce the error to within the tolerance.
+The stronger the error signal, the more stimulus the task provides.
 However, this also means the more work has yet to be performed by the brain.
-The reciprocal of this signal represents the $Accuracy$ of the task.
-The standard deviation of the goal distribution is the tolerance to noise and describes the variation allowed in the goal distribution of the task.
-We therefore call this the \emph{Noise} in the task, because it describes how much noise is allowed in the movement towards the goal for distributions to still match.
-The larger the noise tolerance, the less precise the user needs to be in executing the task.
-As such, the reciprocal of this noise represents the $Precision$ of the task.
-If we return to the example of organizing your socks, the larger the average distance of socks, the \textit{Signal}, to the drawer, the harder it is to complete the task.
-The larger the drawer, or \textit{Noise} tolerance, the easier it will be to complete the task.
-Fitts' Law naturally follows from this, but note we are working in bits rather than time.
-From this also follows that the relative entropy or difficulty of a task is a function of the ratio of the mean distance S to and standard deviation N of the goal.
-Note that this SNR is different from the one introduced by Shannon as it describes a relative signal to a goal: \item \emph{KL Divergence}.
-Relative information entropy measures the reduction in Bayesian Surprise, in bits, when the user is trying to match progress and goal distributions.
+The reciprocal of the error signal represents the $Accuracy$ of the task.
+The standard deviation of the goal distribution defines the task’s base noise scale, specifying the base amount of variation permitted around the goal state.
+We call this the \emph{Noise} parameter (N) of the task, as it relates to the maximum precision required.
+Thus, the squared reciprocal of this noise parameter represents a precision, which can be scaled with a parameter $z$ to determine a variable threshold for tolerance within variations of the same task: $zN$.
+If we return to the example of organizing your socks, the larger the average distance of socks, the \textit{Signal (S)}, to the drawer, the harder it is to complete the task.
+The larger the \textit{Noise (N)} scale within the drawer, and the further the drawer is opened ($zN$), the easier it will be to complete the task.
+From this follows that the relative entropy of a task is a function of the ratio of the mean error $S$ to the standard deviation $N$ of the goal as this produces a normalized error scale.
+Note that this signal-to-noise ratio (SNR) is different from the one introduced by Shannon in that it describes a relative error signal to a goal: \item \emph{KL Divergence}.
+Relative \textit{information} entropy measures the reduction in Bayesian Surprise, in bits, when the user tries to align progress and goal distributions.
 This relative entropy is calculated as a Kullback-Leibler Divergence between the goal distribution G and progress distribution P, in bits.
 Mathematically, this is performed by first converting to bits, subtracting the two distributions (a fraction inside a log is a subtraction), then calculating the surface area using an integral.
-To describe error, we include an empirical variable $b$ in this equation that relates the KL divergence (where $b=1$) to an observed empirical error rate (see Postulate 10):
+To be able to describe an empirically measured error, we include an empirical variable $\beta$ in this equation that relates the KL divergence (where $\beta=1$) to an observed empirical error rate (see Postulate 10):

 \;